 Signature Series Pre-Wired Stratocaster 'Blender' harness kit

 The waiting time is around 3-4 working days depending on quantity of current orders and repair jobs in at the time.
-I'll always endeavor to turn orders around quicker and your order will be updated accordingly :)
+I'll always endeavor to turn orders around within the time frame stated and your order will be updated accordingly.
+I appreciate your custom and patience.

 About Pre-Wired Harnesses